 This is an evolving situation, to get the latest information visit: https://www.nhs.uk/conditions/coronavirus-covid-19/

 “The guidance below can not be underestimated, the more this advice is followed the more likely the health system won’t become overwhelmed and the more lives will be protected.
 Every single person has their part to play.
-The best advice at the moment is to stay at home unless you absolutely have to go out.
+The best advice is to stay at home unless you have to go out.
 Some people will be asymptomatic (have no symptoms) but will still be contagious.”

 Guidance from the Public Health England